Baliem Festival and trek in Papua New Guinea

 Papua travel facts

 British nationals need a visa to enter Indonesia.
-You can get a 30-day visa on arrival at a cost of US $25.
-You will also need a permit to travel to Papua and West Papua.
+You can get a 30-day visa on arrival.
 The UK FCO advise that entry requirements can change at any time, so you should get the latest information from the Indonesian Embassy in London before you travel and talk to us about helping you with the relevant permissions.
 It is recommended that you carry your passport with you at all times when travelling around Papua.

 Vaccinations and Travel Health